na-na-hi/renget/archive/2f8so.md

 \>With a growl, the Great Izuchi gives her underling a swipe of his claw.
 \>"Not to make us sick!
 This is poor trader with little zenny.
 Cannot afford better food, yes?"
 \>That last is addressed to you.
 \>What's worse is the sickly grin she says it with.
-Bandits did have a habit of being petty, right?
+Bandits did have a habit of being petty, right?%% "Y-Yes!
-"Y-Yes!
 But the people of Kamura pay well for it!"
-\>The bandit cocks her head to one side suddenly.
+%darkgreen%\>The bandit cocks her head to one side suddenly.
 \>"Ka-mu-ra..."
 She enunciates the name before scowling deeply.
 "Town of hunters and dogs and cats."
 \>Those yellow eyes come to rest on you, piercing through you.
 \>It's been a long time since you've been a novice hunter but being at even a bird wyvern's mercy like this is unsettling.
 \>"But they buy-" She sniffs at the air and grimaces.
 "Poor food?
 You are good trader."
 She brings her bladed tail around and pokes it towards the string of zenny still sitting on your stomach.
 "Why so poor?"
 \>Because Tama didn't want to spare even more zenny for this operation and warned you against using your own, in case a big payout would just embolden the bandits before he could send his marshals after them.
-\>Your tongue flicks out over your lips and it's not entirely for show.
-"I, uh," you mutter, your mind running through excuses, "was... robbed.
+\>Your tongue flicks out over your lips and it's not entirely for show.%% "I, uh," you mutter, your mind running through excuses, "was... robbed.
 Other bandits.
 Near Yukumo."
-\>It's a shit excuse but maybe it'll work?
+%darkgreen%\>It's a shit excuse but maybe it'll work?
 \>The Great Izuchi regards you with an appraising eye, however, and her tail sits pointed at you.
 \>"Fneheheh!
 Human poor /and/ stupid?
 Maybe we eat him instead!"
 \>Whoosh-thunk!